philipe77/exercises-motivation/README.md

 # FitnessExercises

 This project was generated Angular version 10.0.0.
-This is Integrated with REDUX (NGRX) and Angular Material
+This was Integrated with REDUX (NGRX) and Angular Material

 ## Description